 Certain pupils perceive email as a way to send secret offensive messages.
-Anyone receiving unwanted an email should report it immediately to the school's IT Subject Leader or any teacher.
+Anyone receiving unwanted an email should report it immediately to any teacher.
 Anyone caught sending such messages will have their access to the technology denied.

 General Guidance for All Users